-As well, Charlotte Mason focused on the important of nature study and the beauty of the world.
+As well, Charlotte Mason focused on the importance of nature study and the beauty of the world.
 She also was firm in her conviction that good habits were vital for a joyful education, building in children the ability to respect themselves, others and the world around them through self-discipline.
 In fact, Charlotte Mason went so far as to say that a child’s habits must be formed in a gentle, respectful way before academics can commence, since they “lay down the rails” for joyful learning.
 These habits, as paraphrased by Dolly Freeman at The Charlotte Mason Way are: obedience, attentiveness, observation, routines, and excellence.
 Dolly also includes in the list the habits of reading, handicrafts, and free time — or as Charlotte Mason called it, “masterly inactivity” — vital elements of a fully-dimensional life that have been greatly reduced or eliminated in our modern society.

 Because Charlotte Mason methods are child-centered without being indulgent, and academically excellent without being test-oriented, they have become more popular than ever.
 The number of schools employing the Charlotte-Mason philosophy and methods is experiencing double-digit growth in the United States, and literally millions of homeschool educators and students around the world have used (or are using) Charlotte Mason methods in whole or in part.

 So now you have at least some knowledge about Charlotte Mason, her methods and philosophies, and why they are so beloved by modern educators.
 You will find much, much more in the countless blog postings by parent educators and Charlotte Mason influencers linked from this site, and by perusing the curricula and guides available to both home educators and schools also here at Everything Charlotte Mason.
 We also highly recommend reading Charlotte Mason herself, in The Original Homeschooling Series.

 Want to learn more about a Charlotte Mason education, perhaps along with other parents?
 Visit Charlotte Mason in Community, where you can investigate a program of discussion group readings, to help get oriented to her methods and philosophies.
 Ready for a more detailed biography of Charlotte Mason?
 Then head over to this one at AmblesideOnline.